alex996/Airvue/readme.md

 # Add flight number 'U9FD21' to the trip with uid of '59adcea256903'
 POST /api/trips/59adcea256903/flights/U9FD21

-# List all flights for a trip with uid of '59adcea256903'
+# List all flights for the trip with uid of '59adcea256903'
 GET /api/trips/59adcea256903/flights

 # Remove flight number 'U9FD21' from the trip with uid of '59adcea256903'
 DELETE /api/trips/59adcea256903/flights/U9FD21

-# Remove trip with uid of '59adcea256903' and all of its flights
+# Remove the trip with uid of '59adcea256903' and all of its flights
 DELETE /api/trips/59adcea256903
 ```